 Freewheel Removal and Installation

-Older bikes may have a large external thread machined into the hub.
-The cogs and ratcheting body assembly, called a “freewheel,” threads onto the hub.
-The ratcheting mechanism comes off with the cogs when the freewheel unthreads for removal.
+Older bikes, lower-end bikes, and many e-bikes may have a large external thread machined into the hub.
+The freewheel, a unit consisting of the cogs and ratcheting mechanism, threads directly onto the hub.

 Freewheel Tool Compatibility